roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Monitor application performance.md

 # Monitor application performance

-You can use Application Real-Time Monitoring Service \(ARMS\) to monitor Java and PHP applications that are deployed in a Container Service for Kubernetes \(ACK\) cluster.
+Container Service for Kubernetes \(ACK\) allows you to use Application Real-Time Monitoring Service \(ARMS\) to monitor Java and PHP applications that are deployed in clusters.
 ARMS can automatically discover application topologies, generate 3D topologies, discover and monitor API endpoints, and detect abnormal and slow transactions.
-ARMS provides an easier method to diagnose and troubleshoot application issues.
+ARMS provides an efficient method to diagnose and troubleshoot application issues.

 -   [Create a cluster]()
 -   [Activate and upgrade ARMS](/intl.en-US/Quick Start/Activate and upgrade ARMS.md)